Mauricio Segovia: Playing career

-Coaching career
+Managerial career

 Following his retirement as a football player, Segovia began coaching at the Magallanes at the under-17 level from 2014 to 2015.
 Next.
 He has worked as an assistant coach for several clubs in Chile.
 On 12 September 2021, he coached Deportes Valdivia as a caretaker after Luis Marcoleta, the head coach, couldn't make it.

+From 2023 to March 2026, Segovia served as sporting director of Rangers de Talca.